Code-Institute-Submissions/DaithiShan-bird-friend_OctResub/README.md

   - I want to a colourful, vibrant landing page that grabs me.
   - I'd like to see all the site content, and some of the features, before registration.
-  - I'll only register if it's the only way to comment, like and upload photos.
+  - I'll only register if it's the only way to like and upload photos.
   - I'd like to eventually add my photos to the site, but doing so must be simple.

 - Repeat users

   - I'd like a nice profile page, easy login, and a quick fix if I forget my password.
   - I'd like my favorite photos logged to my profile.
-  - I'd like to be able to comment on other people's uploads.
+  - I'd like to be able to see the most popular photos and the newest.
-  - I want to be able to edit/delete my uploads, and comments.
+  - I want to be able to edit/delete my uploads, and profile.

 - Frequent users

     - I want to be able to see how many people have liked any of my photos.
-    - I'd like to see what camera is responsible for the highest quality images.
+    - I'd like to be able to see all the photos I've liked, and those I've uploaded.
-    - I want uploads ranked in terms of popularity, as I grow more invested.
     - I want to be able to delete my account if ever I feel frustrated, or finished with it.

 -  All Users

-   - I'd like to feedback on all my actions on this site.
+   - I'd like to get visual feedback on all my actions on this site.
    - I'd like to be able to contact the admin for any complaints/inappropriate content.
-   - I'd prefer endless scrolling as a feature over pagination

 - Site Developer

   - I want people to care more about birds, which seem invisible or meaningless to many others.
-  - I want the site to pay for itself through 3rd party camera sales, to be sustainable.
+  - I want the site to grow enough to eventually pay for itself through display advertising.
   - I want the ability as admin to delete/edit any content that is inappropriate.

 <div class="text-align:right"><a style="text-align:right" href="#top">Return to index </a></div>